Asphalt resurfacing, sometimes called an asphalt overlay, can boost the appearance of your driveway or car park and ensure it lasts for many years.

 Asphalt resurfacing involves the following:

-- Mechanically sweep and apply tack coat- Prior to resurfacing we remove all lose materials by sweeping the area with a mechanical sweeper.
+- Mechanically sweep and apply tack coat.
+Prior to resurfacing we remove all loose materials by sweeping the area with a mechanical sweeper.
 Tack coat is a binder that ensures the bonding between the old and new asphalt layer.

 Contact Us To Discuss Your Asphalt Resurfacing Queries